Chao21/Chao21.github.io/_pages/project.md

 -----------------------------------------------------------------
 **1. Scientific projects I participated during my Ph.D. and Master periods**

+(These projects sponsored my doctoral and master research.)

 [6] *Impact of crop structure change on grain-water tradeoff synergistic relationship in three provinces of Northeast China, 01.2023-08.2023*